Active-standby baking nodes¶

 - Kubernetes cluster auto-upgrades (more common)

 There is a problem, though.
-During a migration, the node does a cold restart, which means it needs to initialize itself, establish connections with the sentry nodes, and import the blocks it missed during the time off.
+During a migration, the node does a cold restart, which means it needs to initialize itself, establish connections with peers, and import the blocks it missed during the time off.
 This can easily take minutes, and during this time, blocks and endorsements may be missed.

 We introduce an active-standby model where:

-- we start two private baking nodes, one in each availability zone
+- we start two baking nodes, one in each availability zone

 - we no longer use regional volumes: storage is local to the AZ